Psalms For Life

 your comfort brought me sweet relief.

-20 Can toxic leaders be your allies—
+20 Can unjust leaders be your allies—

 those who abuse the weak